Fortnite world champion 'swatted' mid-game

 Kyle 'Bugha' Giersdorf: Fortnite world champion 'swatted' mid-game

-Newly-crowned Fortnite world champion Kyle Giersdorf has been confronted by police in the middle of a game.
+Newly crowned Fortnite world champion Kyle Giersdorf has been confronted by police in the middle of a game.

 Giersdorf, who plays under the name Bugha, disappeared for 10 minutes while the game was live-streamed on Twitch.